 Social Norms

 Uruguayans are known for their relaxed attitude towards life, and social norms are generally more laid-back than in other countries.
 However, it’s still important to respect local customs and traditions.
 For example, it’s considered impolite to wear shorts or flip-flops in formal settings, and it’s customary to greet people with a kiss on each cheek.
-(See Also: Is Lombok Safe to Visit?
-A Traveler’s Guide)
+(See Also: Is Cologne Germany Safe To Visit?
+Discover The Truth)

 Customs and Traditions